nuclio/nuclio/docs/reference/function-configuration/function-configuration-reference.md

 ## Function Status (`spec`)

-The `statis` section contains the requirements and attributes and has the following elements:
+The `status` section contains the requirements and attributes and has the following elements:

 | **Path**               | **Type** | **Description**                                                                                   |
 |:-----------------------|:---------|:--------------------------------------------------------------------------------------------------|